gcccheng/oogway/index.md

 Value Created: Visualized the status of infrastructure, automated the alerting and improved stability of platform

 `project`
-**Building High Availability Kubernetes and Github Actions Runner Controller(ARC)**

-Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to a lack of isolation and standardized infrastructure management.
-A container orchestration platform is needed to run, scale, and manage GitHub action workflows.

-Contribution: Build high availability Kubernetes cluster and GitHub ARC, redesigned and migrated workflows to containerized environments.

-Value Created: Improve isolation, scalability, and reliability, while reducing manual overhead through automated infrastructure management.

 `project`
 **Troubleshooting and Improving CI/CD Pipelines**